Goal 2: Zero Hunger and Goal 15: Life on Land

-Goal 3.
-Good health and well-being
+Goal 3: Good Health and Well-Being

 By 2030, the UN seeks to strengthen the prevention of substance abuse and the treatment of addiction.
 This includes both narcotic drug abuse and the harmful use of alcohol.

 By 2030, the UN seeks to improve water quality by, for example, minimising emissions of hazardous chemicals, halving the proportion of untreated wastewater released into nature, and substantially increasing water recycling and reuse all across the world.

 The UN seeks to double global energy efficiency by 2030.

-- reduce electricity consumption by 10% compared with year 2017
+- to reduce electricity consumption by 10 percent by 2020 (compared with year 2017)

-- reduce CO2 emisisons by 50% compared with year 2017
+- to reduce CO2 emissions by 50 percent by 2020 (compared with year 2017).